-Even if your prospect is no longer showing interest, it’s important to still stay on their radar as their situation may change in your favour in the future.
+If your prospect is no longer showing interest, it’s important to still stay on their radar.
+Their situation may change in your favor in the future.
 The key to this is make sure you’re showing them your value.
 Instead of plying them with product information, delve into your marketing content and find articles that you think they will benefit from.
-Add them to a monthly newsletter email campaign so they get a continual flow of content without being bombarded and annoyed.
+Add them to a monthly newsletter email campaign.
+This ensures that they get a continual flow of content without being bombarded and annoyed.

-If you were in contact with them for a while before they went quiet then you more than likely found out about their personal interests, so sending them something relevant to to that would also be useful to keep you at the front of their mind if they do decide they want to buy in the future.
+If you were in contact with them for a while before they went quiet then you likely found out about their personal interests.
+Sending them something relevant would be useful.
+It can keep you at the front of their mind if they do decide they want to buy in the future.

 3. Keep it simple and straightforward

-You don’t want to come across as aggressive when you’re trying to reconnect with a prospect, but if your efforts so far aren’t successful, then you need to be straightforward about what you’re looking for.
+You don’t want to come across as aggressive when you’re trying to reconnect with a prospect.
+However, if your efforts aren’t yet successful, then you need to be straightforward about what you’re looking for.
 Send a simple email reminding the prospect if they contacted you first, or how interested they were the last time you spoke, then simply ask then if they’re interested.
 Say something like ‘I assume that you’re not able to connect right now.
 If this is the case, please let me know and I will close you’re file, or if not, are you available for a quick meeting?’

 Sometimes you need to just show your cards and get straight to the point.
 It may give the prospect the push they need to get back to you and get the sales process started again.
 If this doesn’t happen then you need to look at this last tip.